 With a long cable and a soft casing, you can listen to your audio comfortably in bed without needing to wear headphones.
 And you won’t disturb anyone else as only you will be able to hear it.

-- Good speaker quality for a low price.
+- Good speaker quality.

 - Very long cable – 78 inches.

 - Comfy cover so you can place it under or next to your ear.

 - Good volume that can be heard through most pillows.